cavalen/nginx-workshop-cv/docs/k8s/README.eng.md

 > :warning: **Note:** Using the CLI there is an alias for `kubectl`.
 The instructions use the alias `k`.

-> **IMPORTANT:** All the steps from this guide are done in the machine `ubuntu-desktop` (RDP Server).
+>  :warning: **IMPORTANT:** All the steps from this guide are done in the machine `ubuntu-desktop` (RDP Server).
 There is no need to do SSH to another machine for this section of the Lab.

 > The Remote Desktop connection can cause difficulties when copying and pasting text from the guide.
 Try to follow the guide and running the CLI commands from the `ubuntu-desktop` RDP client or use the Webshell access to run the CLI commands and the RDP session to browse the applications.
 > ![Webshell](./webshell.png)